 Note that the CPSIA doesn’t replace other product safety standards and labeling requirements in this article.
-For example, sunglasses must comply with relevant FDA rules and ANSI standards, in addition to CPSIA.
+For example, sunglasses must comply with relevant FDA rules, in addition to CPSIA.

 Country of Origin

-16 Code of Federal Regulations mandates that any product imported to the US from foreign or domestic manufacturers must be labeled with the correct Country of Origin (COO) mark.
+19 CFR Part 134 mandates that any product imported to the US from foreign or domestic manufacturers must be labeled with the correct Country of Origin mark unless an exception exists.

-The C/O must appear on the front side of the label and be placed in a conspicuous location of the product.
+The mark must be placed in a conspicuous location of the product.